tealdeer-rs/tealdeer/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+Thanks to @SShrike for coming up with the name "tealdeer"!

 [tldr-node-client]: https://github.com/tldr-pages/tldr-node-client